She wasn’t what you would call beautiful. She was just a red-haired

 eyes were really sharp.
 Somehow they reminded me of an eagle’s

-features, a long nose, and heavy brows knotted with snarled gray
+drawn features, a long nose, and heavy brows knotted with snarled

-hair.
-There was a quality of stubborn arrogance in his glance, of
+gray hair.
+There was a quality of stubborn arrogance in his glance,

-tired determination.
-The hair on his head was iron-gray, and like
+of tired determination.
+The hair on his head was iron-gray, and

-barbed wire.
-He looked as if he were grinning, but it was only the
+like barbed wire.
+He looked as if he were grinning, but it was

-shape of his mouth when relaxed.
+only the shape of his mouth when relaxed.
 He wore light gray pajamas.
-The

-sheet was neatly drawn and folded across his chest, his hands folded
+The sheet was neatly drawn and folded across his chest, his hands

-on the sheet.
-He was a shell, but looked as if he’d once been
+folded on the sheet.
+He was a shell, but looked as if he’d

 The sound of his normal breathing was bad.
 Something